Demographics of Houston: Asian Americans

 Houston also has large populations of immigrants from Asia.
 In addition, the city has the largest Vietnamese American population in Texas and third-largest in the United States as of 2004.
+Houston also has one of the largest Chinese American, Pakistani American, and Filipino American populations in the United States.

 According to a 2002 survey of 500 Asian Americans in Harris County overseen by Stephen Klineberg, a professor at Rice University, Asian immigrants have substantially lower household income than Anglo residents and other immigrant groups, while they have higher levels of education.
-Indicating the community suffers from severe underemployment.
+Indicating the community is severely underemployed.
 In spite of this, however, the Asian American population has grown from 4.1% of the population in 1990, to 7.1% in 2020.

+Pacific Islanders

+In 2020 Harris County had 690 people of native Hawaiian origins.
+Post 2020 some Hawaiian people began moving to Houston due to decreased costs of living, and in 2022 the Houston Chronicle stated that there were larger numbers of people of Pacific Islander origins.

 American Indians

 American Indian communities have existed in the present-day city and area of Houston prior to European colonization and settlement.
 With the advent of colonialism, its American Indian or Native American population has declined substantially.
 As of 2021 tribes represented included the Alabama Coushatta, Choctaw, Comanche, Cherokee, Lipan Apache, Muskogee Creek, Navajo, Ponca, and Tunica Biloxi ethnic groups, with about 68,000 Native Americans in the area as of 2010.

 Highlighting and preserving their culture, the American Indian Genocide Museum is in Houston.
 There was a Native American museum, Southern Apache Museum, that opened in 2012 in Northwest Mall.
 It closed in 2017 due to redevelopment.
 Area Native Americans opposed the statue of Christopher Columbus in Bell Park until its 2020 removal.